Jaws at 50: The Definitive Inside Story

 Jaws @ 50: The Definitive Inside Story is a 2025 American documentary film about Steven Spielberg's 1975 film Jaws.
 The documentary is produced and directed by Laurent Bouzereau.
 It premiered on National Geographic on July 10, 2025, and was released on Disney+ and Hulu on July 11.

+Reception

+On the review aggregator website Rotten Tomatoes, of 25 critics' reviews are positive, with an average rating of 7.5/10.
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on five critics, indicating "generally favorable" reviews.

 Home media

 The film was released on June 17, 2025, as a bonus feature on the 50th anniversary 4K Blu-ray of Jaws.